Dwane History, Family Crest & Coats of Arms

 The surname Dwane was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from very ancient times.

-Important Dates for the Dwane family
+Early History of the Dwane family

 This web page shows only a small excerpt of our Dwane research.
 Another 198 words (14 lines of text) covering the years 1066, 1427, and 1713 are included under the topic Early Dwane History in all our PDF Extended History products and printed products wherever possible.